 This alternative could adversely affect pedestrian safety by creating longer crosswalks and increasing through traffic on South Street.
 This alternative would not affect transit routes or access for operations, and could enhance access between the intersections of South Street/FDR Drive and Broad Street.
 The express bus routes that currently utilize the elevated FDR Drive to bypass South Street would be required to stop at the resulting signalized intersections.
 While this may affect the overall route times for these buses, it could provide an opportunity to install additional bus stops along the corridor.
-A dedicated bicycle route could be accommodated along the South Street/FDR Drive corridor, and this route could connect to the existing bicycle path under the elevated FDR Drive north of the Brooklyn Bridge.
+A dedicated bicycle route could be accommodated along the South Street/FDR Drive north of the Brooklyn Bridge.
 Other existing and planned bicycle routes would be maintained.

-Compared to the Proposed Action, this alternative would result in worse conditions with respect to air quality.
+Compared with the Proposed Action, this alternative would result in worse conditions with respect to air quality.
 With a widened roadway at grade, exhaust from vehicles would be closer to pedestrians.
 Additionally, the signalization that would be required under this alternative would result in a greater concentration of emissions from vehicles idling on the project site.